VISUALIZING ECONOMIC SYSTEMS 6-7

 • When everyone is finished writing, introduce the next section.

-• Tell students, “Today we are going to learn about World War II (or a specific event related to World War II) through the eyes of the people who lived through it.
+• Tell students, “Today we are going to learn about the American Civil War (or a specific event related to the American Civil War) through the eyes of the people who lived through it.
 Each of you have been brought here to help us explore this time.
 Welcome!”

 • Tell students, “Using a voice different from your own, the voice of the character in the picture, on a count of three, softly but out loud, tell me what you had for breakfast this morning.
 Now sit like your character sits, different from yourself.
 Imagine your character is wearing an article of clothing that you don’t have on.
 On a count of three adjust that article of clothing.”